Text Modifiers vs Menu Item Modifiers

-There are two principle ways to modify a menu item in TouchBistro.
-There are Text Modifiers and Menu Modifiers.
+There are two principal ways to modify a menu item in TouchBistro.
+There are Text Modifiers and Menu Item Modifiers.

 Text Modifiers tend to be things like cooking instructions.
 A steak offers a classic example:

 These Text Modifiers simply tell the kitchen how the customer prefers his/her food prepared.

 You should not use Text Modifiers for items you want to keep accurate track of in your inventory and/or are critical in food cost calculations.
 There is no way to set Text Modifiers to deduct from your inventory (either the simplified inventory count or the detailed ingredient inventory system) or figure into TouchBistro’s food/alcohol cost calculations.

 Menu Item Modifiers allow you to use menu items as modifiers.
 For example, you have a Salad menu category and a Sides menu category.
 Customers can order these items a la carte.
 For example, they can order a Garden Salad a la carte for $8.99 or Sweet Potatoe Fries for $5.00.
 However, you may also want to offer these as part of a Main menu category.
 If a customer orders a Main, he/she may pick a salad or side as part of the Main’s price (or with a small additional upcharge).

 For example, if the customer orders a sandwich main, TouchBistro can be set up to offer salads or side menu items included in the price of the main or for a small additional upcharge.

 Setting Up a Menu Item Modifier

 To use a menu item as a modifier, do the following.

 1. Ensure you’ve set up your menu items, notably the menu item(s) you want to use as a modifier(s).